vs FishbowlVendor comparison

 LineNow is built for the SMB segment Fishbowl was never aimed at: the 1–50 person operation that wants the system to be fast, opinionated, and self-serve.

-• Closed-loop control — order → send → reply parsed → received → inventory → next recommendation, no human retyping.
+• Closed-loop control — order → send → reply parsed → received → inventory → next recommendation, no duplicate entry.

 • Layer 1 AI: agentic supplier monitoring across email, WhatsApp, EDI, web portals — the same problem class addressed by Microsoft's Supplier Communications Agent, built into a $50/month SMB workflow.